AH! Program Descriptions

 An independent living community for seniors, many of who are long-time Santa Barbara area residents who worked all their lives serving the Santa Barbara community as laborers, nurses, business owners and teachers.
 These seniors are spending their golden years as an active part of the community they helped to shape and tend.
 Some are people who never imagined they would be without options; and others who struggled throughout their lives at extremely low income levels and are now able to fully enjoy life for the first time.
 Interns will assist teaching a class with pre-planned art activities.

-Program: Art Class to senior citizens at a residential facility
+Program: Art Class for senior citizens at a residential facility

 The Special Day Class (SDS) at Monroe Elementary is an intensive educational program designed for children with special needs, including severe mental or emotional disorders and learning disabilities.
 Interns will work with AH! to create a curriculum and co-teach a class with assistance from SDS teachers and aids.